Load CSV files with the UI in Free Trial

 In ThoughtSpot’s free trial, you can upload your own data to perform live queries on it.
-You can connect to your cloud data warehouse, and you can upload 1 flat data file, or CSV.
+You can connect to your cloud data warehouse, and you can upload 10 flat data files, or CSV files.
+The file size limit is 50 MB.

 Your data should be in a CSV (comma separated values) file before you load it.
 A CSV file is a text file made up of data fields separated by a delimiter and optionally enclosed with an enclosing character.